Payday Loans around the World – Chapter 8

 - By law, all lenders charge $22 per $100 borrowed; less than the £24 per £100 allowed in the UK.

-- All online payday lenders must have a licensed, instore location in Nova Scotia as well.
+- All online payday lenders must have a licenced, instore location in Nova Scotia as well.

 Payday loans in Canada are permitted under section 347.1 of the Criminal Code.
 The Government of Nova Scotia regulates the lenders who deal with payday loans in Nova Scotia.
 They are licensed by Service Nova Scotia and must follow the rules and regulations in the Consumer Protection Act, as well as several other rules.